Response Transformation

 Transformation is done by adding an additional property response

-configuration to the request_token
+configuration to the request_token and refresh_token configuration

 properties.